“Well, I’ve always brought a dish in the past, and I will continue to bring whatever I want.”– A Very Stubborn Personality

 Setting boundaries might feel difficult, or you might even be told by certain people (typically those on the receiving end) that it is disrespectful or unkind.

-I’ve been downright TERRIFIED to set boundaries simply because I feared losing relationships or dealing with someone’s intense anger.
+I’ve been downright TERRIFIED to set boundaries simply because I feared the silent treatment, guilt trips, triangulation, or experiencing someone’s intense anger.

 However, the reality is that boundaries allow you to interact with others safely and peacefully.

 Clear expectations protect you and your family.